You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

 The Competition and Consumer Protection Commission has some good advice on how to identify rental accommodation scams.

-You can also consult Scamwatch – an initiative of housing charity, Threshold, the Union of Students in Ireland, and property website, Daft.ie.
+You can also consult Scamwatch – an initiative of housing charity, Threshold, and property website, Daft.ie.
 This also provides great advice on how to avoid becoming a victim of rental accommodation scams.

 For more information on scams and fraud, visit our Scams and Fraud page.